 Here you can change your connection and message profile assignment.

 You can set your connection or application to any of the SIP connections you have setup in your SIP Connections section, set the number to Forward Only, or to which Call Control application that you’ve configured.

 You can also set which Messaging Profile you want the number to be configured to if the number is SMS Capable at the time of purchase.

 From here you can set the traffic type of the number, either A2P or P2P.
 More info on which you would want to choose can be found here.

-In this section you can also see some important statistics about the number and it’s messaging capabilities such as what kind of messaging it supports (SMS and/or MMS), and the health of the number.
-The health is determine on delivery of messages for failed messages, it does not take into account opt outs.
+In this section, you can also see some important statistics about the number and its messaging capabilities such as what kind of messaging it supports (SMS and/or MMS), and the health of the number.
+The health is determined by the delivery of messages for failed messages, it does not take into account opt-outs.

 You can add a custom tag to each number.
 This can help identify the number from your list as well as have an easy way to filter based on your own custom parameters.

 Tagging is key to a multi-tenant environment and allows you to easily download call detail record reports from your reporting section.

 Here you can setup some additional settings for each number.